-The proceeds of the Bonds will be used for the following purposes: (1) to reimburse two developers for advances made on behalf of the District for certain water, wastewater, and drainage facilities; (2) to pay for the engineering and construction of central wastewater treatment plant facilities; (3) to pay for engineering and storm water protection costs associated with the foregoing projects; (4) to pay for land costs; (5) to pay for developer interest costs; (6) to pay for interest attributable to a bond anticipation note; and (7) to pay for costs associated with the issuance of the Bonds.
+The proceeds of the Bonds will be used for the following purposes: (1) to reimburse a developer for advances made on behalf of the District for certain detention related construction costs and detention land costs located in the East Montgomery County Industrial Park: (2) to pay for certain developer interest costs: and (3) to pay for costs associated with the issuance of the Bonds.
 See "USE OF BOND PROCEEDS."

-Legal Opinions: Marks Richardson PC, Bond Counsel, Houston, Texas.
+Marks Richardson PC, Bond Counsel, Houston, Texas.
+Legal Opinions:

-Payment Record: The District has previously issued six separate issues of unlimited tax new money bonds and two separate issuances of unlimited tax refunding bonds.
+Payment Record: The District has previously issued seven separate issues of unlimited tax new money bonds and two separate issuances of unlimited tax refunding bonds.
 The District has never defaulted in payment of principal of or interest on its bonded indebtedness.